Meet KY3's Sara Forhetz.

 Sara also loves to give back to the Ozarks community.
 She was recently honored by Springfield Business Journal as one of '40 Under 40' for her work with charities and her stories that enhance the community.
 Sara emcees events for many charities around the Ozarks, often teaming up with her husband, KY3 News Anchor Ethan Forhetz.
 Sara often speaks to church groups about her faith, as well as college and high school classes about journalism.

 Sara is a fitness fanatic.
 She has competed in a number of half Ironman triathlons, 70.3 miles, and other races, including the Ozark Greenways Adventure Race, a more than 50-mile race over the rugged terrain of the Ozarks.
 It includes extreme mountain biking, orienteering, running through a thick forest and canoeing and lasts for more than eight hours.
 She considers it a "healthy addiction."
-She also finished in first place in her age group among women in the 2010 Branson Mountain Man Triathlon.
+She also finished in first place in her age group among women multiple times in various triathlons.

 Then-Sara Sheffield married KY3 News anchor Ethan Forhetz on April 21, 2007.
 They welcomed their first child, Caroline Grace, in June, 2009.
 They had their second child, Ainsley Jane, on August 16, 2011.
 Here's a photo gallery from Ainsley's birth.